Clarinet Convention 2020

 Leslie Craven will give a workshop on BRAHMS Sonatas with recital pianist Michael Pollock accompanist for Dame Kiri Te Kanawa and many other famous artists – Michael and Leslie’s Sonatas having been quoted as the “benchmark” by a recent reviewer in Clarinet and Saxophone – journal of the Clarinet and Saxophone Society of Great Britain and given 4 stars in BBC MUSIC and Leslie’s disc with Stjepan Hauser 5 stars and nominated for a BBC MUSIC CHAMBER award

-- 2020 fees Cardiff University Music Students Free – but must complete and submit an application form.
+- 2020 fees (these may be paid by bank transfer (preferred), cheque or paypal) Cardiff University Music Students Free – but must complete and submit an application form please.

 - Family : One playing adult and up to two playing children £50 – for families wishing to bring more playing children please telephone Leslie and ask for rates : 01600 714169

 - Children (under 18) £27 00 (Non playing adults accompanying a child – free but must register with a completed application form )

 - Students at RWCMD £15 00 (charge only applies if playing on the course in ensembles, masterclasses etc.)

 - Non playing music students observing must register with an application form

 - Adults and audience observing must register an application for security purposes but are free to observe classes and concerts